midas-network/covid19-smh-research/README.md

-institutional/government support systems such as paid leave. **In Scenario D, we assume that all racial/ethnic populations experience non-household transmission risk and age-adjusted severity in line with the White population.** See the round structure below.
+institutional/government support systems such as paid leave. **In Scenario D, we assume that all racial/ethnic populations experience non-household transmission risk and age-adjusted severity in line with the White population.
+In Scenarios B-D, disparities in transmission and severity should be mitigated on November 15, so as the initial conditions in Scenarios A-D are the same for a given simulation.
+If a model estimates that any racial/ethnic group experiences a lower transmission rate or age-adjusted severity than the White population, the values estimated for this racial/ethnic group should be retained and not indexed on the White population.** See the round structure below.

 <img src= "./rounds/round1_viz/disparities_phase2.png">